Pumpkin Apple Butter Granola

 Yesterday was my first day back to work, and you know what I wore…bedroom slippers.
 That’s right.
 I wore bedroom slippers to work.
 We have a strict no flip flop policy at work, so I had to resort to bedroom slippers.
 I should have slipped on a moo moo to complete the ensemble.

 By the way, I made you guys pumpkin & apple butter granola.
 I’ve done far too much donut snacking, ice cream snacking, and pie snacking while I was out of commission, so I felt it was time to make and eat a healthy snack.

 This granola is full of pecans, pumpkin seeds, oats, and golden raisins.
 All the stuff that’s great for your waist line and good for your heart.

 This granola requires little effort to make, but takes a considerable amount of effort to keep your hands out of the granola jar.
 Every time I walk past the jar, I find myself sneaking a taste.

-This granola is very different from my maple nut granola.
+This Pumpkin Apple Butter Granola is very different from my maple nut granola.
 I like both of them for very different reasons.
 This granola is a chewier granola.
 It’s chunkier, making it easier to pluck a pinch and pop it into your mouth.
 It’s great for snacking.

 I also sprinkled it over greek yogurt and drizzled it with some honey for breakfast the other day.
 Delicious and filling.